Deciding between Cloudways vs. Bluehost? This is a no brainer.

 Cloudways can handle WooCommerce, page builders, and resource-intensive plugins/tasks more efficiently than Bluehost.
 A lot of people actually move to Cloudways to fix CPU limits.

-6. Data Centers – Cloudways Has 38 More Locations Than Bluehost
+10. Data Centers – Cloudways Has 38 More Locations

-Choosing a data center close to your visitors has a huge impact on TTFB.
+Choosing a data center close to your visitors can have a huge impact on TTFB.

-Your options are very limited with Bluehost since they only have 6 data centers and which are only a few countries.
+Your options are very limited with Bluehost since they only have 6 server locations which are only a few countries.
 Cloudways has 44 locations throughout the world.
-With Cloudways, the data center locations depend on which cloud provider you choose (DigitalOcean, Vultr, Linode, Google Cloud, AWS).
-I would lean towards DigitalOcean or Vultr High Frequency if it’s possible.
+With Cloudways, the data centers depend on which cloud host you choose (DO, Vultr, Linode, Google Cloud, AWS).

 Bluehost only has 6 data centers: